ebeneliason/easy-pattern/README.md

    Example: `pattern = playdate.graphics.imagetable.new("images/myPattern") -- filename: "myPattern-table-8-8.png" or "myPattern.gif"`

+You can call the overloaded [`setPattern()` or `setBackgroundPattern()`](#pattern-functions) functions with any of these pattern types to change the pattern after it has been instantiated.

 Default: `{ 0xF0, 0xF0, 0xF0, 0xF0, 0x0F, 0x0F, 0x0F, 0x0F }` (checkerboard)

 > [!TIP]
-> Given the default checkerboard pattern, you can quickly test out easing behaviors before assigning a pattern.
+> You can quickly test out new easing behaviors with the default checkerboard pattern before creating your own.

 #### `bgPattern`